22-03-14RevatureSalesforceTraining/Vanquish/README.md

 * Salesforce

-## Core Declarative Requirements:
+## Features:

 ERD:
-* Prior to beginning work on the org, the associate should create an ERD mockup of the org they intend to create.
-This original mockup should be uploaded to their branch on the squad repo.
+* Prior to beginning work on the org, an ERD mockup of the org they intend to create was
+* created and the original mockup is uploaded to the Serena P1 branch.

 SALES CLOUD:
 * Leads & Opportunities should be customized as needed to reflect the business